wildoctopus/DeepFashionSwap/README.md

 # DeepFaishonSwap
-Virtual Faishon TryON - Faishon(Garment) transfer on a given target using Deep learning.
+Virtual Faishon TryON - Faishon(Garment) transfer on a given target from a refrence using Generative Adversarial Networks.